-V.3 Worker nodes strong scalability
+5.3 Worker nodes strong scalability

 The last test cases focus on evaluating the behavior of our solution with an increasing number of worker nodes accessing the Hercules storage system.
 The objective is to evaluate the impact of the congestion against Azure Storage.
 The test cases are equivalent to the previous test cases, with Hercules using always 8 I/O nodes, while Azure Storage is evaluated using the native approach and the optimized parallel implementation.
 The aim of this test is to study a strong scalability scenario, where an increasing number of worker nodes perform the same total work: writing 8x512 MB files, a total problem size of 4096 MB, and then reading them.
-As expected, as the number of worker nodes increases, the total available band-
+As expected, as the number of worker nodes increases, the total available bandwidth increases at the same pace, leading to better peak throughput performance, but the bottleneck continues at client-side.